 Verify and Install cURL

 Most Linux systems include cURL by default.
-Confirm the installation and version with:
+Before proceeding, verify the version so you know which features and protocol support are available:

 curl --version

-If cURL is missing on a minimal image, install it with your package manager:
+If the command is missing on a minimal image, install it using the package manager for your distribution.

 sudo apt update